 According to Gartner, “80% of government organizations are still at the initial or developing digital maturity stages.”
 It is evident from this figure that there are several barriers to digital government transformation as listed below:

-- Security Concerns- Sectors like Defence, Energy, Law, and Justice have a lower tolerance for errors.
+Sectors of the government such as Defense, Energy, Law, and Justice have a lower tolerance for errors.
 These sectors foster risk-averse culture and are reluctant to experiment with technology due to security concerns.
 Even a small operational error or data breach can have a long-term damaging impact.

 Digital government transformation has a long-reaching impact on improved citizen experience, operating efficiency, employee productivity, and data-driven insights.
 The tangibility of these benefits can be better understood as follows:

-- Citizen Experience- Digital governance leads to better engagement and collaboration with citizens.
+Digital governance leads to better engagement and collaboration with citizens.
 There’s an increased level of trust in the government.
-The anticipation of citizen needs leads to better preparedness for unprecedented times like Covid-19, while the enhanced technology offers a more human-centered future.
+The anticipation of citizen needs leads to better preparedness for unprecedented times such as the COVID-19 pandemic, while the enhanced technology offers a more human-centered future.